 Any public records relating to an open session agenda item that is distributed within 72 hours prior to the meeting is available for public inspection at the Riverside Community College District Chancellor's Office, 3rd Floor, 3801 Market Street, Riverside, California, 92501 or online at www.rccd.edu/administration/board.

-I. COMMENTS FROM THE PUBLIC

-Board invites comments from the public regarding any matters within the jurisdiction of the Board of Trustees.
-Pursuant to the Ralph M. Brown Act, the Board cannot address or respond to comments made under Public Comment.
+- COMMENTS FROM THE PUBLIC - Board invites comments from the public regarding any matters within the jurisdiction of the Board of Trustees.